PiBrewing/cbpi4-BM_Steps/README.md

 		- Temp: Target Temp for Notification
 		- Sensor: Sensor to be used for this step
 		- Kettle: Kettle to be used for this step
+		- Interval: Interval in minutes when Step is checking current temp and calclulating estimated end time (linear model)

 - BM_SimpleStep:
 	- Is sending a Notification and can wait on user